TruncatedDinoSour/armour/doc/d/pDB-1.md

 ## Locking and concurrency

 pDBv1 supports locking so multiple processes, threads, clients, etc. could work on the same database at the same time without causing conflicts in data.
-The lock is stored in the database file itself, and the locking states supported by pDBv1 are:
+The lock is stored in the database file itself.

--   `0x00`: Unlocked
--   `0x01`: Locking
--   `0x02`: Locked
--   `0x04`: Releasing
--   `0x05`: Disabled (Forever locked, lock handled by a client service)
--   Anything else: Invalid

-This locking state can more effectively be achieved through the network and storing it in system memory rather than in the file, in which case the Standard Network API (SNAPI) should be implemented and the locking state should be set to `0x05` (Disabled).
-If you're handling the `0x05` state, you may set the `Connect` metadata key to a connection address.
+This locking state can more effectively stored through the network and storing it in system memory rather than in the file, in which case the Standard Network API (SNAPI) should be implemented and the locking state should be set to `0x05` (Disabled) in the file.
+If you're handling the `0x05` state, you may set the `Connect` metadata key to the connection address of your service.

-Read more about the SNAPI in the dedicated documentation section on it.
+Read more about the SNAPI in the dedicated documentation section about it.

 ## Entries